LEGAL GAMBLING AGE :

 • Do you feel depressed or even suicidal because of your gambling?

-IF you answer 'yes' to one or more question then you have to consider whether you have a serious gambling problem.
-To speak to someone about this, please contact one of the appropriate organisations listed below.
+f you answer 'yes' to one or more questions, you should consider whether you have a serious gambling problem.
+To speak to someone about this, please contact one of the appropriate organizations listed below.

 • AUSTRALIA - Gambling Help